julio-cfa/julio-cfa.github.io/_writeups/devvortex.md

 [...snip]
 ```

-<p>We save it to a file called "hashcrackmepls" and use John The Ripper with the "rockyou.txt" wordlist to crack the hash.</p>
+We save it to a file called "hashcrackmepls" and use John The Ripper with the "rockyou.txt" wordlist to crack the hash.

 ```bash
 john --wordlist=Tools/rockyou.txt hashcrackmepls